 - A State Bonded Warehouse permit allows manufacturers and distributors of alcoholic beverages to store their products.

 - An Event license can cover up to three days and allows a not-for-profit organization to host an event where alcohol is sold or served.

 A Quota License is different from the other types of alcoholic beverage licenses available in Florida.
 With a Quota License, a business can sell beer, wine, and liquor.
 The company may or may not need an additional type of license depending on a variety of factors.
 However, the difference between a quota license and other kinds is that a quota license can be more challenging to obtain because of the limited number available.

 The State of Florida only allows a new quota license to be issued in a given county once there is an increase of the population in that county of 7,500.
 For example, a county with an increase in population of 15,000 will have 2 new quota licenses made available.
 Individuals and businesses must enter the quota license lottery drawing and hopefully win the right to apply to get a quota license.
 The other option is to buy the license from an existing licensee that already has one.

-Florida’s Dry Counties
+Keep Up With Florida’s Current Dry Counties

 If you are looking to establish a new business or expand your current one into a new market, keep in mind that not every county in Florida allows businesses to sell alcohol.
 If your success depends on the sales of spirits or liquors, you’ll want to avoid these counties, which are often called “dry” counties.
 Lafayette, Liberty, and Washington Counties are all currently dry.
 That status also applies to all the cities located within their borders.

-Applying for a Liquor License in Florida
+Get Help Applying for All Types of Liquor Licenses in Florida